 Related to assumed similarity is social projection (i.e., the broader tendency to assign one's own characteristics to others; Machunsky et al., 2014).
 When students project their own goals onto peers, they are not simply misperceiving; they are actively constructing a peer context that validates their own motivational stance.
 If a performance–oriented student projects performance goals onto academically successful peers, they simultaneously perceive a peer context where achievement through competition is normal and constructs a justification for their own competitive approach.
 This projection makes the perceived goal structure feel objective, rather than acknowledging it as a subjective inference influenced by their own biases.

-The degree to which projection biases influence social perception varies with relationship closeness.
+The degree to which projection biases influence social perception varies with relationship closeness and the amount of direct communication about academic goals.
 Weissman and Elliot (2023) found that dyadic effects (perceiver–target–specific deviations from perceiver and target effects) were greater for perceived close classmates, suggesting that students form more individualized, less biased perceptions of peers they know well.
 Conversely, for distant classmates, perceptions may be driven almost entirely by perceiver effects and classroom–level norms, with minimal information from the specific target.
 This pattern implies that peer groups with weak internal knowledge (little time spent together, few direct interactions) are particularly susceptible to assumed similarity and projection bias.
+In such contexts, students may project their own goal orientations onto peers in the absence of concrete behavioral or conversational evidence about what those peers actually value.

 Adjustment: How Perceived Peer Goals Change Individual Goals

 The theoretical mechanism underlying goal adjustment is fundamentally social influence.
-Students adopt peer goals through multiple pathways ().
+Students adopt peer goals through multiple pathways (Deutsch & Gerard, 1955; Kelman, 1958).
 Informational influence occurs when peer goal expression provides information about what goals "work" or are valued in this context.
 Normative influence occurs when students adopt peer goals to gain social acceptance and belonging.
 Identification occurs when students adopt goals of peers they admire or identify with.

 When students adjust toward perceived peer goals, they are not necessarily replacing one goal entirely with another, but rather reorganizing their goal hierarchy, shifting which goals are most important or most actively pursued (Liem & Senko, 2022).
 A student might still pursue some mastery goals (because that has always been important) while increasing pursuit of performance goals (because they now perceive peers as valuing competition).
 This hierarchical shift is important because it suggests that adjustment is often partial and gradual, creating conditions where students adopt multiple goals that might create conflict or trade–offs.